AshutoshRath1612/World-Timer/README.md

-# world_time
+# World Time

-Flutter project for world time
+Flutter project for World Time App
+<h1> Here User can see the current time of any timezone</h1>

+<a href="./build/app/outputs/apk/release/app-armeabi-v7a-release.apk" download="World Time">Download</a>

 ## Getting Started